thieu1995/permetrics/README.md

 >  --- [Thieu Nguyen](https://www.researchgate.net/profile/Thieu_Nguyen6)
 ---

+# Quick notification

+* The version 1.2.0 has serious problem with calculate multiple metrics (OOP style), please update to version 1.2.1 as soon as possible for your sake.

 ## Introduction
 * PerMetrics is a python library for performance metrics of machine learning models.